Rappahannock people: 20th and 21st centuries

 The Rappahannock Tribe consists of a few hundred descendants of the allied Algonquian Rappahannock, Morattico (Moraughtacund), Portobacco, and Doeg tribes, who merged in the late 17th century.
 Most live in Essex, Caroline, and King and Queen counties.

 To solidify their tribal government to seek state recognition, the Rappahannock incorporated in 1921; their first chief was George Nelson.
 The Commonwealth of Virginia officially recognized the tribe in January 1983.
 In 1998, they elected Chief G. Anne Richardson, the first woman chief to lead a Native American tribe in Virginia since the 18th century.

-The tribe did not have a reservation, and during the centuries had intermarried with other ethnicities in the region.
+The tribe did not have a reservation and during the centuries had intermarried with other ethnicities in the region.
 But they had a community and identified as Rappahannock or Indian.
 By the Racial Integrity Act of 1924, Virginia enforced a binary system of a one-drop rule, classifying all persons as "white" or "colored", and even requiring changes to vital records to reflect this.
 Most of the Rappahannock and other Native Americans lost their records as "Indian" after this law was implemented.
 This made it difficult for the Rappahannock to demonstrate tribal continuity as required for federal recognition.
 For more than two decades, persons who were of mixed race had been classified as black in records, despite identifying culturally as Rappahannock.
 Rappahannock men, Robert Percell Byrd, Oliver W. Fortune and Edward Arnell Nelson were drafted as “colored,” they refused to serve and were convicted and jailed.
 Upon release and classification as conscientious objectors, they served in the military as medics.

 But on January 12, 2018, federal recognition was granted to the Rappahannock Tribe through the passage of the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017, in addition to five other landless Virginia tribes who had suffered from similar documentation and discrimination issues.

 In 2022, the Rappahannock Tribe reacquired Fones Cliff, 465 acres of land along the Rappahannock River, considered by the tribe as sacred.
 In 2025, the Rappahannock Tribe announced it acquired the largest amount of its ancestral lands to date with the transfer of nearly 1,000 acres from The Conservation Fund, to be preserved in perpetuity under easement with the United States Fish and Wildlife Service and the Virginia Board of Historic Resources.
+In 2026, the Rappahannock Tribe reclaimed an additional 704 acres at Fones Cliff, bringings its total land acquisitions around Fones Cliff between 2017 and 2026 to 2,391 acres, with most of its acreage under conservation easements.